ChoosedayGuides

 The false consensus

-People react to the message, add 👍 emojis, and the poster concludes there's agreement.
+People react to the message, add thumbs-up emojis, and the poster concludes there's agreement.
 But the visible support reflects social comfort, not genuine consensus.
-When the decision is implemented, three people say "that's not what I would have chosen" — and they're right, they just expressed that privately rather than in the thread.
+When the decision is implemented, three people say it's not what they would have chosen, and they're right, they just expressed that privately rather than in the thread.

 A better approach: structured async votes in Slack